-Proposals that will result in the unnecessary loss of a community facility, as listed below, will be resisted unless it can be clearly demonstrated that the use of the building and ancillary land is no longer viable or that the use can be satisfactorily re-located for the ongoing benefit of the local community:
+Proposals that will result in the loss of a community facility, as listed below, will be resisted unless it can be clearly demonstrated that the use of the building and ancillary land is no longer viable or that the use can be satisfactorily re-located for the ongoing benefit of the local community:

 - 1. Bledlow Village Hall, Car Park and Playground Chinnor Road, Bledlow HP27 9Q - 2.
 Bledlow Cricket Ground West Lane, Bledlow HP27 9PF - 3.
-'The Lions of Bledlow' Public House Church End, Bledlow, HP27 9PE - 4.
+'The Lions of Bledlow' Public House Church End.
+Bledlow HP27 9PE - 4.
 'The Boot' Public House Chinnor Road, Bledlow Ridge HP14 4AW - 5.
 Bledlow Ridge Village Hall Chinnor Road, Bledlow Ridge HP14 4AL - 6.
 'The Country Store' Chinnor Road, Bledlow Ridge HP14 4AJ - 7.
 Church Lane Car Park Bledlow Ridge, opposite Bledlow Ridge School - 8.
-Meadow Styles Chinnor Road, Bledlow Ridge, HP14 4AE - 9.
-'The Golden Cross' Public House.
+Meadow Styles Chinnor Road, Bledlow Ridge HP14 4AE - 9.
+'The Golden Cross' Public House Wycombe Road, Saunderton HP14 4HU - 10.
+St. Paul's Church Chinnor Road, Bledlow Ridge HP14 4AX - 11.
+Holy Trinity Church End, Bledlow HP27 9PD - 12.
+St. Mary and St. Nicholas Church Bledlow Road, Saunderton HP27 9GN

-Proposals to improve the viability of an established community use of the buildings and ancillary land by way of its extension or partial redevelopment will be supported, provided the design of the scheme and the resulting increase in use are appropriate in design terms and will not harm the amenities of adjoining residential properties.
+Proposals to improve the viability of an established community use of the buildings and ancillary land by way of its extension or partial redevelopment will be supported, provided the design of the scheme and the resulting increase in use (i) are appropriate in design terms, (ii) will not harm the amenities of adjoining residential properties, and (iii) in all other respects accord with the Development Plan.

-- 5.76 Whilst the community facilities present in the parish are few they are relied on heavily by local residents and are regarded as important for developing a sense of community.
-The parish survey revealed that overall there was felt to be an active social network and community pride in the parish, and respondents considered the parish to be well located for vital services (GP/hospitals). - 5.77 This was balanced by comments on the lack of facilities in relation to older residents and young people/teenagers, for example.
+5.81 Whilst the community facilities present in the parish are few they are relied on heavily by local residents and are regarded as important for developing a sense of community.
+The parish survey revealed that overall there was felt to be an

+- active social network and community pride in the parish, and respondents considered the parish to be well located for vital services (GP/hospitals). - 5.82 This was balanced by comments on the lack of facilities in relation to older residents and young people/teenagers, for example.
 In certain areas a lack of a community hub or place to meet (such as a village hall), poor or no village shop and the lack of public transport at weekends was felt to isolate some residents.
-Like other rural parishes within the District, Bledlow-cum-Saunderton is ranked within the 5% most deprived in England in respect of geographical barriers to services (distance to a doctors, shop, primary school & post office).

-- 5.78 The Community Infrastructure Task Group has collected evidence on community facilities within the parish that are valued by the community and offer a valuable resource to support community life. - 5.79 The purpose of this policy is therefore to secure these assets in the long term for the benefit of the people of Bledlow-cum-Saunderton and to apply a test of viability, which otherwise would not exist, to give added protection to them. - 5.80 The planning system can play an important role in facilitating social interaction and creating healthy, inclusive communities.
-National policy states that to deliver the social, recreational and cultural facilities and services that local communities need, planning policies should plan positively for the provision of community facilities. - 5.81 In rural areas, national policy requires local plans to promote the retention and development of local services and community facilities in villages, such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship.
+Like other rural parishes within the District, Bledlow-cum-Saunderton is ranked within the 5% most deprived in England in respect of geographical barriers to services (distance to a doctors, shop, primary school & post office). - 5.83 The Community Infrastructure Task Group has collected evidence on community facilities within the parish that are valued by the community and offer a valuable resource to support community life. - 5.84 The purpose of this policy is therefore to secure these assets in the long term for the benefit of the people of Bledlow-cum-Saunderton and to apply a test of viability, which otherwise would not exist, to give added protection to them. - 5.85 The planning system can play an important role in facilitating social interaction and creating healthy, inclusive communities.
+National policy states that to deliver the social, recreational and cultural facilities and services that local communities need, planning policies should plan positively for the provision of community facilities. - 5.86 In rural areas, national policy requires local plans to promote the retention and development of local services and community facilities in villages, such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship.
 Access to these services is a key issue for the community and the Parish Council wishes to ensure that community facilities are retained and enhanced, wherever possible.